Last Updated on August 28, 2024 by Maged kamel

 We need the distance between the forces along the Timeline.
 We know that there is an equilibrium at any point in the moment diagram; this is applied at the point from all directions.

-As we know, for a beam, the bending moment diagram, at a certain point, we will have both clockwise and anti-clock moments.
+As we know, in the bending moment diagram for a beam, at a certain point, we will have both clockwise and anti-clockwise moments.

 The summation principle will lead to a zero value of the moment.
-I quote, that we are assuming that clockwise rotations are positive.
-This principle allows us to make the standard assumption the positive forces point up and positive distances are measured from left to right.
+I quote that we are assuming that clockwise rotations are positive.
+This principle allows us to assume that the positive forces point up and that positive distances are measured from left to right.
 How does this technique work?

 The different cases of forces, cash flows, and the pivot point.